Texas officer convicted in killing of Atatiana Jefferson

-FORT WORTH, Texas (AP) — A former Texas police officer was convicted of manslaughter Thursday for fatally shooting a Black woman through a rear window of her home in 2019, a rare conviction of an officer for killing someone also armed with a gun.
+A former Texas police officer was convicted of manslaughter Thursday for fatally shooting Atatiana Jefferson through a rear window of her home in 2019, a rare conviction of an officer for killing someone who was also armed with a gun.

-Jurors were also considering a murder charge against Aaron Dean but instead convicted him of manslaughter in the death of Atatiana Jefferson.
-The conviction comes more than three years after the white Fort Worth officer shot the 28-year-old woman while responding to a call about an open front door.
+Jurors also considered a murder charge against Aaron Dean but instead convicted him of manslaughter.
+The conviction comes more than three years after the white Fort Worth officer shot the 28-year-old Black woman while responding to a call about an open front door.

-Dean, 38, faces up to 20 years in prison on the manslaughter conviction.
-The sentencing phase of his trial is set to begin Friday.
-Dean had faced up to life in prison if convicted of murder.
+Dean, 38, faces up to 20 years in prison, with the sentencing phase of his trial set to begin Friday.
+He had faced up to life in prison if convicted of murder.
+Dean, who had been free on bond, was booked into the Tarrant County jail following the verdict.

-The Tarrant County jury deliberated for more than 13 hours of deliberation over two days before returning the verdict.
+Jurors deliberated for more than 13 hours over two days before finding him guilty of manslaughter.
 The primary dispute during the six days of testimony and arguments was whether Dean knew Jefferson was armed when he shot her.
 Dean testified that he saw her weapon; prosecutors alleged the evidence showed otherwise.

+Lesa Pamplin, an attorney and friend of the Jefferson family, said she was glad that jurors took their time.

+“These folks gave a good, hard look at the evidence and they didn’t rush it.
+And I'm happy, not pleased, but I'm happy that they got the manslaughter,” Pamplin said.

 The case was unusual for the relative speed with which, amid public outrage, the Fort Worth Police Department released video of the shooting and arrested Dean.
 He’d completed the police academy the year before and quit the force without speaking to investigators.